Galadri

 Communication continuity records

-Galadri also maintains communication-specific records outside the manage-data tables above.
+Galadri also maintains communication-specific records outside the managed tables above.
 These are runtime continuity tables for email, SMS, and phone workflows, not user-authored business objects.

 FieldTypeDescription